-With the introduction of more than thirty new insecticide/miticide active ingredients as chemical tools for pest management, fruit growers need to adopt an approach to prevent pests from quickly developing resistance to new products.
+With the introduction of numerous new insecticide/miticide active ingredients as chemical tools for pest management, fruit growers need to adopt an approach to prevent pests from quickly developing resistance to new products.

 Resistance Management for Secondary Pests